The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Technical Proofs

 \subsection{Asymptotic statistics}

-Recall that the FCLT is concerned with the continuous time process defined in \eqref{e:scerror_norm}, and the CLT concerns the discrete time stochastic process defined in \eqref{e:zk}.
+Recall that the FCLT is concerned with the continuous-time process defined in~\eqref{e:scerror_norm}, and the CLT concerns the discrete-time stochastic process defined in~\eqref{e:scerror}.
 Most of the work here concerns the FCLT, with the CLT obtained as a corollary.

 For the FCLT it is convenient to introduce the notation: